-The School shall meet all of the Pre-Opening Conditions identified in Attachment 1: Pre-Opening Process and Conditions by the dates specified.
-Satisfaction of all Pre-Opening Conditions is a condition precedent to the formation of a contract.
+The School's Governing Board shall meet all of the Pre-Opening Conditions identified in Attachment 1: Pre-Opening Process and Conditions by the dates specified.
+Satisfaction of all Pre-Opening Conditions is a condition precedent to performance hereunder by the Commission and a condition precedent to the School's commencement of operations.
+Failure by the Governing Board to satisfy all of the Pre-Opening Conditions, or any one of them, is a substantial and material breach of this Contract and shall be grounds for the immediate initiation of disciplinary proceedings, up to and including revocation proceedings.
 Upon written request of the Governing Board, the Commission may waive or modify the conditions contained in the Pre-Opening Conditions or may grant the School an additional planning year upon good cause shown.